finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Added internet-connectivity (requires forwarding port 8889 on your router if you want to host)
+- Fix: Allow more than 2 players for internet-connected games (still requires forwarding port 8889 on your router if you want to host)
-- Navigate games in the Cards Browser by swiping left/right along the top banner of the screen
-- Able to reset the Play Mode play area by pressing back, then no, then yes
-- Deck SharePreference

-## Current Sprint
+- More dynamic restart (reset deck, and prompt redeal for each player)
-- For internet games, add session name and password option
+- For internet-connected games, add session name and password options
-- Playmats
+- Deal/Draw Hand prompts for gameStartHandCount cards
 - Layout cards in the Deck Editor more dynamically
   - Have stacks link to each other
   - Have # of stacks be based off the number of the unique cards (remove deckMaxCount?)
+- Playmats

+## Current Sprint
 - Play Mode Redesign
+  - Allow cards to snap to each other when moving them
   - Allow any player to move cards in the play area, instead of just the player who put it there
-  - Allow cards to snap to each other when moving them
   - Have view for only hand vs view for only field
   - Card Grouping
     - Define card zones in play area (replace gameHasDiscard/gameCatchesDiscard)
+      - Share discard pile between all players who share a deck in Play Mode
       - Card zones can define what actions are possible in that zone
   - Card Actions
     - Define